Palestinians light candles to honor the late South African leader Nelson Mandela as they mourn in Gaza City, Gaza, Dec. 8, 2013.

 Beyond Chutzpah’s refutation of Dershowitz’s evidence and conclusions deals a fatal blow to A Case for Israel.
 Finkelstein, however, adds a coup de grace in the form of a devastating appendix.
 Using Harvard’s own definition of plagiarism, his second prong of attack proves (irrefutably, to this reviewer) that renowned Harvard Law professor Dershowitz plagiarized much of A Case for Israel from Joan Peters’ long-discredited From Time Immemorial.

 Not surprisingly, Dershowitz tried to prevent publication of Beyond Chutzpah, and Finkelstein’s first publisher succumbed to the pressure.
 According to the Chronicle of Higher Education, the University of California Press went to unprecedented lengths to protect against litigation, using six (instead of the usual two) outside peer reviewers, and running the book by its board, as well as the usual 20-member editorial committee, and a team of lawyers.
 Apparently, many agree Finkelstein makes a strong case.
-In Beyond Chutzpah Finkelstein has served Dershowitz an unappetizing dish of crow, but Washington Report readers will enjoy a savory dish, liberally peppered with irony.
+In Beyond Chutzpah Finkelstein has served Dershowitz an unappetizing dish of crow, but Washington Report on Middle East Affairs, readers will enjoy a savory dish, liberally peppered with irony.

 Neocon Middle East Policy: The “Clean Break” Plan Damage Assessment